 The first time I took a Greek ferry, it was from Ios to Santorini and back.
 Ios is small enough, and I had help, so it wasn’t very hard.
 But in Santorini, I was alone, and there were a lot more people and a lot more ferries.
 It also seemed a bit disorganized, although in hindsight it wasn’t.

 At Piraeus there are many gates the ferries leave from and from the beginning to the end is far, so check it and arrive early to find the right gate.
-On the islands, there may only be one gate or very few.
+On the islands, there may only be one gate or very few gates.
 The best way to figure out where your ferry will depart from is the ask the Port police.
 They are in navy uniforms that look a little military in style.
 Your ferry ticket should have the name of the ferry on it, and most ferries are clearly marked.
+Some tickets will have your gate number on them.

 Once you are on, you should store your larger luggage in the area you are directed to.
+There are too many stairs involved on the ferry, and you won’t want to bring it to your seat.
 Unless your bag is light, leave it here.
-It will be fine.
-There are too many stairs involved on the ferry, and you won’t want to bring it to your seat.
+It will be fine and there is no reason to worry about it being stolen.
+Do take your valuables with you to be sure, though.

 Proceed up the stairs, and someone will help you find your seat.
 Last year, I sat where I wanted, well except for business class but this year they really seemed keen on people sitting in their assigned seats.